getml/getml.com/src/docs/user_guide/data_model/data_model.md

 ### The star schema

-The [`StarSchema`](getml/data/StarSchema) is the simplest way of establishing relations between the population and the peripheral tables, sufficient for the majority of data science projects.
+The [`StarSchema`][getml.data.StarSchema] is the simplest way of establishing relations between the population and the peripheral tables, sufficient for the majority of data science projects.

 In the star schema, the population table is surrounded by any number of peripheral tables, all joined via a certain join key.
 However, no joins between peripheral tables are allowed.

-Because this is a very popular schema in many machine learning problems on relational data, getML contains a special class for these sorts of problems: [`StarSchema`](getml/data/StarSchema).
+Because this is a very popular schema in many machine learning problems on relational data, getML contains a special class for these sorts of problems: [`StarSchema`][getml.data.StarSchema].

 The population table and two peripheral tables introduced in [Tables][data-model-tables] can be arranged in a star schema like this: